Scalp Psoriasis

 Topicals

-Topical treatments include medicated psoriasis shampoos, topical steroids, and tars as well as prescription topicals.
-Because the hair is in the way, treating the scalp with topical treatments is not always easy.
-Talk with your dermatologist about how you normally care for your scalp including how frequently you wash your hair.
+Topical treatments include medicated psoriasis shampoostopical steroids, and tars, as well as prescription topicals.
+Hair can make use of topical treatments difficult.
+There may be different preferences for topical formulations based on hair thickness and other factors, such as hair brittleness or susceptibility to breakage that may result from alcohol-based formulations.
+Talk with your dermatologist about how you normally care for your scalp, including how frequently you wash your hair.
 These conversations are important in making the right treatment decision for you.

 Phototherapy